 - tightened ligaments or tendons in the foot

-- pressure from a bunion (when your big toe points inward toward your second toe)
+- pressure from a bunion, which is when your big toe points inward toward your second toe

 Spinal cord or peripheral nerve damage may cause all of your toes to curl downward.

-- having calluses, bunions, or corns (thickened layers of skin caused by prolonged/repeated friction)
+- having calluses, bunions, or corns, which are thickened layers of skin caused by prolonged and repeated friction

-Wearing shoes that are too small can force the joint of your toes into a dislocated position.
+Wearing shoes that are too small can force the joint of your toes into an abnormal position.
 This makes it impossible for your muscles to stretch out.
-Over time, the practice of wearing improperly fitting shoes increases your risk of developing hammertoes, blisters, bunions, and corns.
+Over time, the practice of wearing improperly fitting shoes increases your risk of developing:

-A hammertoe causes you discomfort when you walk.
-It can also cause you pain when trying to stretch or move the affected toe or those around it.
-Hammertoe symptoms may be mild or severe.
+A hammer toe causes you discomfort when you walk.
+It can also cause you pain when you try to stretch or move the affected toe or those around it.
+Hammer toe symptoms may be mild or severe.

 - corns or calluses